 The first day of winter, also the shortest day of the year arrives on Dec.
 21, 2022, but that doesn’t mean cold temperatures and snow storms will wait until then.
 According to the Farmer’s Almanac, Floridians could expect to see a colder-than-usual winter following an active few weeks in the tropics with Hurricanes Ian and Nicole.

 While it’s highly unlikely residents in the Tampa Bay area will need to pick up a snow shovel this year, the Almanac said there is the possibility of some “record-breaking cold temperatures.”
 “The first bite of winter should come earlier than last year’s,” the Almanac said.
 “December 2022 looks stormy and cold nationwide with an active storm pattern developing and hanging around for most of the season over the eastern half of the country.”
-The Almanac predicts plenty of rain and mush as well as some record-breaking cold temperaturesbut not the white stuff.
+The Almanac predicts plenty of rain and mush as well as some record-breaking cold temperatures but not the white stuff.

-Also, the warm tropical easterly wind that blows across Southern and Central Florida like Miami and Orlando and keeps temperatures warm and melts any small amounts of snow quickly.
+Also, the warm tropical easterly wind that blows across Southern and Central Florida like Miami and Orlando keeps temperatures warm and melts any small amounts of snow quickly.
 Little snow falls in the North Panhandle because of its location and that isn’t going to change in the future.

 Average Annual Snowfall Weather Map